New Version Available

 ## ANTI-PATTERNS — NEVER DO THESE

-1. **Never produce a single giant prompt.** If your output would exceed ~4000 words of directives, it MUST be split into sessions.
+1. **Never produce a single giant prompt.** If your output would exceed ~3000 words of directives, split it.

-2. **Never leave decisions for mid-execution.** "Choose an appropriate library for X" is forbidden.
-The specific library is decided in Phase 1.
+2. **Never leave decisions for mid-execution.** The specific library is decided in Phase 1.

-3. **Never write implementation code in the prompt.** Session packages specify WHAT to build and WHAT constraints to satisfy.
-Claude Code writes the actual code.
+3. **Never write implementation code in the prompt.** Specify WHAT to build, not HOW.

 4. **Never create sequential dependencies where parallel execution is possible.**